About Regeneron STS

 When is the application due?

-All recommendations were due on November 8 at 8pm, no exceptions.
-The Technical Support Deadline was November 7, 2023 at 8pm ET; the Society guarantees resolution of all issues reported by this time, and strongly encourages entrants to submit by then.
+All recommendations are due at the same deadline for student applications, no exceptions.
+The Technical Support Deadline is 24 hours ahead of the application deadline; the Society guarantees resolution of all issues reported by this time, and strongly encourages entrants to submit by then.
+The 2026 application will open June 1, 2025 and close in early November 2025.

 What does the application process entail?